ShieldCI/docs/docs/analyzers/reliability/directory-write-permissions.md

 - Verifies that `storage/` directory is writable
 - Verifies that `bootstrap/cache/` directory is writable
-- Checks custom directories specified in `config/shieldci.php`
+- Checks custom directories if configured (via published config file)
 - Tests actual write permissions, not just existence
 - Validates both relative and absolute paths from configuration
 - Reports all failed directories with actionable fix commands